Blog

 • Promote profits by encouraging unplanned purchases

-• May be frustrating for customers who know exactly what they want
+• Can feel restrictive or frustrating to customers who already know what they want

 Some of the best product displays for forced-path stores include endcaps and temporary displays.
-Endcap retail displays at the end of aisles help your products stand out to customers, particularly if they have to walk past them.
+Caps at the ends of aisles help your products stand out to customers, particularly if they have to walk past them.
 Temporary displays for promotions or competitions can also catch shoppers’ attention, driving them to buy your products.
 Allowing consumers to interact with your products can influence their purchase.

 2. Straight

-A straight retail store layout is a popular floor plan because it is convenient and intuitive for shoppers to follow.
-With the right signage, product displays and well-placed merchandise, customers are kept interested and moving down the store’s main aisle.
-Because a basic straight layout helps to lure customers all the way to the back of the store, this layout guarantees that all of the store’s products get seen.
+The straight retail store layout is a popular floor plan because it is so intuitive.
+Engaging signage, product displays and well-placed merchandise keep customers interested and moving down the store’s spine.
+A straight layout guides shoppers to the back of the store, essentially guaranteeing they see every produt.

 Many small markets, department stores and food stores benefit from this retail layout because it offers customers the chance to see everything in the store or go directly to an aisle if they want to cut their shopping trip short.
 A straight floor plan can be especially beneficial for newer, local businesses that may not have the financial means to purchase an expansive store building or create an elaborate store layout yet.

-In particular, here are the pros to a straight store layout:
+Here are some advantages of a straight store layout:

-• Shoppers are more likely to go all the way to the back of the store
+• Shoppers are more likely to go through the entire store.

-• Custom retail displays and shelving fixtures allow every possible selling point on the floor within a straight layout to be maximized
+• Custom retail displays and shelving fixtures maximize every possible selling point.

-• It might not be as conducive to exploring aisles and discovering new products as some other retail layout options
+• It may not be as conducive to exploring aisles and discovering new products as other options.

-Endcap displays are ideal for this layout as well.
-They help customers see your products straight away as they walk in.
+Endcap displays are ideal for this floor plan because they immediately call attention to the products you want to highlight.
 You can also use display bins and corrugated displays effectively in a spine layout.
-Both displays are versatile, adding variety to the displays in a store and drawing consumers to your products.
+Both displays add variety and draw consumers to your products.

 These displays are also subtle hints to customers about other products in an aisle and can help with cross-selling opportunities.